Weak slice regular functions on the $n$-dimensional quadratic cone of octonions: Introduction

 In \cite{Ghiloni2020001}, Ghiloni and Perotti define yet another kind of slice regular functions on $(Q_A)^n$, where $A$ is a real alternative $*$-algebra; if $A=\mathbb{O}$, then $(Q_A)^n=\mathbb{O}^n$, but this class of functions is different from the one introduced by Ren and Yang \cite{Ren2018001}.

 In this paper, we generalize some ideas in \cite{Dou2020001}, where we introduce the slice-topology in the space of quaternions, and we generalize it to the $n$-dimensional quadratic cone $\mathbb{O}_s^n$ of octonions.
 This topology allows us to introduce a notion, that we call {\em weak slice regularity} on $\mathbb{O}_s^n$.
 Functions weak slice regular turn out to be a generalization of the slice regular functions defined in \cite{Ren2018001}, which are called {\em strong slice regular} in this paper.
-Although the notions `weak slice regular' and `strong slice regular' coincide on axially symmetric domains in the slice-topology, they are, in general, different.
-Note that in one variable, weak slice regular functions coincide with the functions introduced by Gentili and Struppa, while strong slice regular functions coincide with those introduced by Ghiloni and Perotti. \\ Strong slice regular functions can be generalized to both $\mathbb{O}^n$ and $\mathbb{O}_s^n$, while weak slice functions can be easily generalized to $\mathbb{O}_s^n$, but how to define them on $\mathbb{O}^n$ is an open question.
+Note that in one variable, weak slice regular functions coincide with the functions introduced by Gentili and Struppa, while strong slice regular functions coincide with those introduced by Ghiloni and Perotti.
+Strong slice regular functions can be generalized to both $\mathbb{O}^n$ and $\mathbb{O}_s^n$, while weak slice functions can be easily generalized to $\mathbb{O}_s^n$, but how to define them on $\mathbb{O}^n$ is an open question.

 The theory of weak slice regular functions is heavily based on the validity of the representation formula, which is also the main tool for the extension of complex analysis to what is nowadays called slice analysis.